Skip to main content

 Mr Smith then disclosed the surveyor’s report to the neighbours and indicated that he may have to apply to the Upper Tribunal to have the covenant discharged or modified.
 The neighbours finally agreed to accept a sum of money from Mr Smith in exchange for agreeing to lift the covenant.
 Mr Smith had a Deed of Discharge drawn up at his own expense which the neighbours then signed and this was lodged with the Land Registry.
 At the same time Mr Smith paid the neighbour the agreed sum of money.

-To find out more about Restrictive Covenants, and receive a free consultation: contact us today.
+To find out more about Restrictive Covenants, and receive a free consultation, contact us today.